dingchaoz/flask_demo/README.md

 # Usage
 1. Pickle dump the model file, and replaced the file path in server.py, and make necessary changes in that script to make the new model work
 2. Update the requirements.txt if there are particular pacakges needed for the ml model such as sklearn
-3. Run the following lines to start the mo
+3. Run the following lines to build the image and run the container built from the image
 ```
 cd ml_api
 docker build -t test_ml_api .